-Active members were also required to make cost-of-living contributions, as a percent of covered salary, which amounted to 5% for 2009 and 2008, and is matched 100% by the City.
+Active members were also required to make cost-of-living contributions, as a percent of covered salary, which amounted to 5% for 2010 and 2009, and is matched 100% by the City.
 These contributions by active members were to be made as long as the funding percentage was less than 100%.

 The City Charter requires members' contributions to be credited to the individual account of the member from whose compensation the contribution was deducted.
 Such contributions accrue interest at a rate determined by the Retirement Board and are either to be refunded to members or their beneficiaries upon separation from City service for reasons other than retirement, or to be applied towards providing members' retirement or death allowances.
 Amendments to the City Charter cannot prevent the refund of such contributions plus accrued interest.
-Active members' accumulated contributions at June 30, 2009 and 2008 were \$0 and \$762,938, respectively, including interest credited at a rate of 0% for 2009 and 2008.
+Because there were no active members, accumulated contributions at June 30, 2010 and 2009, were \$0 and \$0, respectively, with no interest credited for 2010 and 2009.